 Now I rarely print any photos unless they’re special ones that I want to blow up and frame.
 Yet I always have all my photos at my fingertips, hundreds, maybe even thousands of them.
 It’s because there are so many awesome ways now to save and showcase photos on social media – for free- and in digital albums – for cheap-.

 Facebook and Instagram are probably the most popular ways to share photos.
 I’m personally a huge fan of Instagram.
-Besides my private account, I also have two other public Instagram accounts, @FrugalFloridaMom and @beautiful___today.
-(Shameless plug coming…) Please follow them!
+You can follow me @FrugalFloridaMom.

 There are also many other apps that allow people to share and showcase photos.
 Stellar is a really awesome -FREE – app that lets you turn your photos into beautiful digital books.
 You can also follow other people with posts on travel, cooking, fashion, etc.

 I let my kids use Stellar and they had a blast creating digital stories about their cars and ponies.
 They took the pics, chose the layouts and typed the captions themselves. 🙂

 Chatbooks puts photos in a book that you can actually hold.
 It pulls directly from your Instagram feed.
 When you reach 60 posts, a small photo book is automatically compiled and printed with those 60 photos, including captions, locations and dates, and it gets shipped to you for just $8.

 I love Chatbooks because there’s a part of me that’s old fashioned and likes to hold the pictures in my hand and the stylish books look great sitting on the coffee table.

 You can also order special Chatbooks using any pictures you like.
 I made a special one for my husband for Valentine’s Day with a Star Wars theme.